artur-ciocanu/launch.en/help/extension-dev/submit/access.md

 ![Admin console overview tab](../images/getting-started/admin-console-overview.png)

 Some of you may have access to more than one Organization.
-In order to add the tags product to the correct Org, select the name of the Organization you see in the upper right corner of the screen, then choose the one where you want to use Data Collection tags:
+In order to add the tags capability to the correct Org, select the name of the Organization you see in the upper right corner of the screen, then choose the one where you want to use tags.

 ![Admin console Org selection dropdown](../images/getting-started/admin-console-choose-org.png)